lucas3085/tricky_exercice/README.md

 bugs: sometimes when updating the programm, the ESP32 resets in the middle of the color display (this problem does not appear anymore when the game is reseted directly on the card)

+To add: When the player loses, find a way to show him the cood color